yeokm1/vibrate_alarm_clock/README.md

 vibrate_alarm_clock
 ===================

 An alarm clock with vibration capabilities.
-During an alarm, plays the Super Mario tune.
-Buttons available to set the date and alarm.
+Battery monitoring is also available.
+During an alarm, it plays the Super Mario tune.
+Buttons available to set the alarm, turn off OLED and reset.
 (Date setting not completed) This device is meant for my friend's birthday.

 ![Screen](/misc/front.jpg)